-The Uniform Civil Procedure Rules enable the court to refer litigants to a lawyer on the court's Pro Bono Panel.
+The Uniform Civil Procedure Rules enable the court to refer litigants to a lawyer.
 The terms of the referral might ask the lawyer to provide you with legal advice, or to represent you at a hearing, or both.

 Pro bono legal assistance (under